laurentianos/nachos/proj1/README.md

 ### The `speak()` Method

-Speakers wait until there are no liseners or other speakers before writing to the variable.
+Speakers wait until there are no listeners or other speakers before writing to the variable.
 Then, they wake up a waiting listener.

 ```
 void speak(int word)